compose-spec/compose-spec/03-compose-file.md

 - If profile `debug` is enabled, model contains both `foo` and `zot` services, but not `bar` and `baz`, and as such the model is invalid regarding the `depends_on` constraint of `zot`.
 - If profiles `debug` and `test` are enabled, model contains all services: `foo`, `bar`, `baz` and `zot`.
-- If Compose implementation is executed with `bar` as explicit service to run, it and the `test` profile will be active even if `test` profile is not enabled _by the user_.
+- If Compose is executed with `bar` as explicit service to run, it and the `test` profile will be active even if `test` profile is not enabled _by the user_.
-- If Compose implementation is executed with `baz` as explicit service to run, the service `baz` and the profile `test` will be active and `bar` will be pulled in by the `depends_on` constraint.
+- If Compose is executed with `baz` as explicit service to run, the service `baz` and the profile `test` will be active and `bar` will be pulled in by the `depends_on` constraint.
-- If Compose implementation is executed with `zot` as explicit service to run, again the model will be invalid regarding the `depends_on` constraint of `zot`, since `zot` and `bar` have no common `profiles` listed.
+- If Compose is executed with `zot` as explicit service to run, again the model will be invalid regarding the `depends_on` constraint of `zot`, since `zot` and `bar` have no common `profiles` listed.
-- If Compose implementation is executed with `zot` as explicit service to run and profile `test` enabled, profile `debug` is automatically enabled and service `bar` is pulled in as a dependency starting both services `zot` and `bar`.
+- If Compose is executed with `zot` as explicit service to run and profile `test` enabled, profile `debug` is automatically enabled and service `bar` is pulled in as a dependency starting both services `zot` and `bar`.